 The analysis was designed to answer four broad questions about how the Basel III capital and liquidity reforms might have affected bank lending to SMEs.
 First, did the SME lending of those banks more affected by the reforms slow in the aftermath of the reforms?
-Second, did SME lending decline relatively more than lending to non-SMEs?
-Third, did the terms of SME lending - maturity, collateral requirements and costs (interest rates) - tighten after the reforms?
+Second, did SME lending decline more than lending to non-SMEs?
+Third, did banks more affected by the reforms tighten the terms of SME lending - maturity, collateral requirements and costs (interest rates) - relatively more after the reforms?
 Fourth, did the allocation of SME credit change after the reforms?